 I recently raised these issues in my article “Eating the world: the growing importance of software security”.
 In that article, I predicted an imminent sea-change in the attitude which users tend to display towards the possibility of software security vulnerabilities.
 The attitude will change from complacency into purposeful alarm.
 Companies which are slow to respond to this change in attitude will find their products discarded by users – regardless of how many “cool” features they contain.
 Security is going to trump functionality, in a way it hasn’t done previously.

-One company that has long been aware of this trend is Redbend Software.
+One company that has long been aware of this trend is Redbend (which was acquired by HARMAN in summer 2015).
 They’ve been thinking hard for more than a dozen years about the dynamics of OTA (over the air, i.e. wireless) software updates.
 Software updates are as much of a fact of life as software bugs – in fact, more so.
 Updates deliver fixes to bugs in previous versions; they also roll out new functionality.
 A good architecture for efficient, robust, secure software updates is, therefore, a key differentiator:

 - The efficiency of an update means that it happens quickly, with minimal data costs, and minimal time inconvenience to users